theinventor27/theinventor27/README.md

  I'm a Full Stack Developer that is passionate about solving problems with code.
 - 📚 I'm currently learning React, React Native, Javascript, and Firebase.
-- 👨‍💻 I'm interested in creating clean, functional UI designs and making a great end user experiences.
+- 👨‍💻 I'm interested in building clean, functional UI designs and creating great end user experiences.
-- 💭 In my opinion, the most important part of any application is ease of use.
 - 🌱 2022 Goals:
   - Submit my habit tracking app to the IOS app store.
   - Contribute to an open source project.